pytorch/opacus/benchmarks/README.md

                         the path that `run_benchmarks.py` has saved results to.
   --save-path SAVE_PATH
-                        path to save the CSV output.
+                        path to save the output.
+  --format {csv,pkl}    output format
 ```
 ## Tests